wix-playground/dapperdox/docs/getting-started.md

 /user/api_specs/definitions/user_resource.json
 ```

-Since the common parent directory of all these resource files is `api_specs`, this is where you need to tell Swaggerly
+Since the common parent directory of all these resource files is `api_specs`, this is where you need to tell DapperDox
 to look for specification files:
 ```
 -spec-dir=/user/api_specs